postlight/parser/CONTRIBUTING.md

 If you find a security bug in Mercury, send an email with a descriptive subject line to [mercury+security@postlight.com](mailto:mercury+security@postlight.com).
-If you think you’ve found a serious vulnerability, please do not file a public issue.
+If you think you’ve found a serious vulnerability, please do not file a public issue or share in the Mercury Gitter room.

 Your report will go to Mercury's core development team.
 You will receive acknowledgement of the report in 24-48 hours, and our next steps should be to